 Time Range.
 Analysis tools provide the ability to analyze across a wide time range and support historical data analysis.
-As for "real time" data some products can handle data "up to the last reading" - often a 15-minute sample, in addition to supporting batch loads of historical data.
+As for "real time" data, some products can handle data "up to the last reading" - often a 15-minute sample, in addition to supporting batch loads of historical data.

 Processing Location.
 Analysis tools can be applied on top of existing systems as long as the data is available.
-They do not need to be part of the initial installation and typically do not require any changes to the BAS.
+They do not need to be part of the initial installation and typically do not require any changes to the control system.
 Analysis software can be hosted in the cloud or installed on-premise.

 SkySpark provides a range of analysis tools in addition to the automated analytics it is known for.

-The Energy App provides users with a wide range of tools to visualize and analyze energy data including tools for normalization, baseline analysis, benchmarking, and multi-site comparison.
+As an example, the Energy App provides users with a wide range of tools to visualize and analyze energy data including tools for normalization, baseline analysis, benchmarking, and multi-site comparison.
+Example \rightarrow